slawomir-niespodziany/diff_broker_message_source/README.md

 ```

 ## Prerequisites
-The whole demo is prepared and tested under Ubuntu 22.04 and Ubuntu 24.04.
-With that being said, you should only need *gcc* and *cmake* to perform build and installation of this component.
-The recent versions (incl. *cmake 4.0.1*) are available under the following commands.
+The whole demo had been prepared and tested on Ubuntu 22.04 and Ubuntu 24.04.
+That being said, you only need *gcc* and *cmake* to build and install this component.
+The recent versions (incl. *cmake 4.0.1*) can be downloaded using following commands.
 ```
 sudo apt -y install build-essential sudo snap install cmake --classic